merenlab/merenlab.org/_includes/_mentorship_data.md

 the figures and text below is [fully reproducible](https://github.com/merenlab/mentorship-survey-workflow), it is possible to update the results with additional data relatively quickly.
-If that every happens, this note will reflect that with dates and significant changes in results if there are any.
+If that ever happens, this note will reflect that with dates and significant changes in results if there are any.
 The data below cover a snapshot of the survey results.
 For your reference, the time stamp of the last answer in the survey at the time of the analysis was